mcdexio/mai-protocol/README.md

 Mai Protocol's goal is to make trading decentralized derivatives easy and efficient.

-See the [document](https://github.com/mcdexio/documents/en/mai.md) for more details about Mai Protocol.
+See the [document](https://github.com/mcdexio/documents/blob/master/en/mai.md) for more details about Mai Protocol.

 ## Features

-Mai 1.0 contains a single exchange contract called `MaiProtocol.sol` with the following attributes:
+Mai 1.0 contains a contract called `MaiProtocol.sol` with the following attributes:

 * Trading Market Protocol contracts
   * Encapsulates the minting, exchange and redeeming operations